CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 1.0 Program Overview

-The Change Homes for Climate Solar Program (CHCSP) is administered by Energy Efficiency Alberta (EEA) under the umbrella of the Residential and Commercial Solar Program (RCSP) and provides financial incentives to Edmonton homeowners who install solar photovoltaic (PV) systems on their homes in the City of Edmonton.
+The Change Homes for Climate Solar Program provides financial incentives to Edmonton homeowners who install solar photovoltaic (PV) systems on their homes in the City of Edmonton.

 2.1 Eligible Participants

-The following organizations are eligible to participate in the CHCSP:
+The following people are eligible to participate in the Change Homes for Climate – Solar Program (“CHCSP”):

 (ii) Duplex Housing;